Universal scaling of Green's functions in disordered non-Hermitian systems: The Lyapunov exponents of transfer matrices

 where $V_i$ is taken from a certain random distribution.

-In this section, we demonstrate how to extract GLEs $\lambda_k$ from the random sequences $\mathcal{S}_{k,n}$ generated by QR decomposition \cite{slevin2014critical,luo2021transfer}.
-Then we numerically show that certain GLEs are related to the exponential factors of off-diagonal elements of non-Hermitian disordered Green's functions.
+In this section, we demonstrate how to extract LEs $\lambda_k$ from the random sequences $\mathcal{S}_{k,n}$ generated by QR decomposition \cite{slevin2014critical,luo2021transfer}.
+Then we numerically show that certain LEs are related to the exponential factors of off-diagonal elements of non-Hermitian disordered Green's functions.
 Furthermore, we develop the method to calculate the cumulant generating functions in generic disordered non-Hermitian systems.